Research evidence can’t offer certainties, but it can help school leaders make better decisions.

 The intervention is an innovative, comprehensive and coherent programme of strategic input and CPD for school leaders and classroom staff.
 School leaders will undertake our MITA school improvement course, supplemented by in-school consultancy from practicising National Leaders of Education.
 NLEs will support schools to review current practice and provide leadership teams with support and challenge on strategic planning and implementation.

 TAs and teachers in each school will receive our Maximising the Practice of TAs training on effective interactions with pupils.
 TAs will be trained to use our scaffolding framework, designed to help improve pupil independence, and teachers will receive our training on planning lessons and organising classrooms effectively to capitalise on TAs' new skills.

 The project will be conducted over the 2017/18 school year and will involve 100 primary schools participating in a randomised controlled trial.
 This means half of the schools will be randomly allocated to work with the project team on improving how TAs are used, and the other half will continue with their usual practice.
 The 'business as usual' schools still play a crucial role in the research (as the control group) and will receive an alternative package of support and incentives.
 An independent evaluation, led by RAND Europe, will formally test the impact of involvement in the intervention on pupil outcomes.

-The MITA project is open to primary schools in the West Midlands, London and Hampshire.
+The MITA project is open to primary schools in and around the West Midlands, London and Hampshire.